CopilotC-Nvim/CopilotChat.nvim/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-> [!NOTE]
-> There is a new command: `CopilotChatInPlace`, which functions similarly to ChatGPT plugin.
-You can find it in the [canary](https://github.com/gptlang/CopilotChat.nvim/tree/canary?tab=readme-ov-file#lazynvim) branch.

 ## Authentication

 It will prompt you with instructions on your first start.
 If you already have `Copilot.vim` or `Copilot.lua`, it will work automatically.